Heydaraa/hospital_queue_system/README.md

 - Ensure environment variables are correctly configured
 - Backend must be running before frontend
-- MySQL database must be created and connected properly 📄 License
+- MySQL database must be created and connected properly

-This project is developed for educational and internship purposes.